harikishorep122/Credit-card-fraud-detection/README.md

 ## Algorithms used

-Isolation forest
+Isolation forest &
-Local outlier factor algorithm
+Local outlier factor.

 ## Results
 Second algorithm worked better than the first.